-Buffett says bitcoin reminds him of that feeling way back when.
+Buffett says bitcoin was reminiscent of that feeling.
 He sees investing in bitcoin as a gamble based on speculation — and not an investment.

 Highlight: Buffett on bitcoin: "On my honeymoon in 1952, my bride, 19, and I, 21, stopped in Las Vegas. ...
 I looked around and saw all of these well-dressed people... they came to to do something that every damn one of them knew was mathematically dumb..." #YFBuffett pic.twitter.com/6Hi5ukbDFr— Yahoo Finance (@YahooFinance) May 4, 2019